yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-14.md

 "And when it is, you can start thinking of a host of factors.
 Who's my opponent?
 What's the action?
 Do I think he's bluffing or not?
 What are the properties of my hand?"

 "And you're going to be faced with tough, close decisions, but you want to not be locked into, 'I have to call'."

-### Board Context Matters

-"And that's very important to understand."